GitHubDragonFly/Android_Phone_Test/README.md

 - [jna](https://github.com/java-native-access/jna) v5.6.0

 Newer versions of the libplctag library, v2.2.0+, will probably break some functionality of this app (I am currently aware of MicroLogix PID not working so it will not show as an option if you update the library).
-AAR folder was added and has couple of library versions just for convenience.
+The AAR folder was added and has a couple of library versions just for the convenience.

-This is the procedure for changing the library:
+This is the procedure for changing the library (upgrade or downgrade):
 - Right-click the "libplctag" folder and select "Load/Unload Modules", with libplctag highlighted click "Unload" and "OK".
 - Right-click the "libplctag" folder again and select "Remove Module", confirm removal.
 - Right-click the "libplctag" folder again and select "Delete", confirm deletion.